Craig Anton: Other television projects

 Since leaving MADtv, Anton developed an extensive resume on television.
 He has made appearances on such television series as Mr. Show with Bob and David, Coach, Boston Legal, Entourage, Curb Your Enthusiasm, The King of Queens, Ally McBeal, Lizzie McGuire, Phil of the Future, Everybody Loves Raymond, Weekends at the D.L., 2 Broke Girls, and Mad Men.
 After leaving MADtv Craig was cast as Mr. Pettus in Lizzie McGuire.
 After Season 1 ended Craig Anton left the show.
 He was eventually cast as Lloyd Diffy in Phil of the Future.

 Film projects

 Anton has appeared in such films as Mail Bonding (1995), Deliver Us From Eva (2003), The Goldfish (2003), Run Ronnie Run (2002), D-WAR (2005), and Careless (2007).
 He also took part in the feature film is The Mother of Invention (2010).

 Voice acting projects

 In 2004, Anton starred in the animated series Tom Goes to the Mayor.
-He provided the voice (and body) of one of the three city council members.
+He provided the voice (and body) of one of the city council members.